 Kristen Schultz (MilliporeSigma, Bellefonte, PA, USA)

-By attending this webinar you will gain knowledge of air sampling devices commonly used for analytical air sampling both active and passive techniques, as well as features and benefits of radial passive sampling devices compared to badge type air samplers, and learn an easier way to reliably sample isocyanates – monomers and oligomers.
+By viewing this presentation you will gain knowledge of air sampling devices commonly used for analytical air sampling both active and passive techniques, discover features and benefits of radial passive sampling devices compared to badge type air samplers, and learn an easier way to reliably sample isocyanates – monomers and oligomers.
 A practical application is discussed.

 The Exposome of PFAS